BrentNoorda/toy-piano/SLIDES/chatanimation.md

 In the chat window portion of toy-piano I wanted animated to show new chat elements (rather than tho have them just suddenly exist).
 But Meteor doesn't yet help with the concept of animations, such as when a new item appears in the DOM.
 The workarounds I found online seemed overly complicated, and so here's the simple kludge I came up with.

+The chat system also keeps only the last 10 items of chat (this happens on the server).
+It would have been nice to have old chats fade out instead of just disappearing.
+That trick seemed harder than the fade-in, so I didn't even try.

 ### the biggest problem I hit when adding animations

 The standard Meteor chat examples simply change the state of the display output when a user enters a chat message, as in this [Basic chat app](http://brh-chat.meteor.com/)  example from the top of [Made With Meteor](http://madewith.meteor.com/).